MTR

 • FEMA ICS-200: ICS for Single Resources and Initial Action Incidents

-• A 2 night/3 day session.
+• A 3 night/4 day on-the-snow session.

 Textbooks

-• Mountaineering: Freedom of the Hills, 9th edition (2018)
+• Mountaineering: Freedom of the Hills, 9th edition (2018 or later)

-• NASAR: Introduction to Search and Rescue (2008)
+• NASAR: Introduction to Search and Rescue (2008 or later)

 • Technical Rescue Riggers Guide by Rick Lipke